6 Causes of Trigger Point Pain

 You can keep your body healthy and strong by getting the right nutrients with food, supplements, and vitamins.
 You also need to add movement to your body every day.

-At Functional Health Center, we offer a wellness and fitness service to help guide you and get you on a successful plan.
+At Vitality Health & Aesthetics, we offer a wellness and fitness service to help guide you and get you on a successful plan.

 Obesity can be caused by various reasons, such as overeating, a lack of exercise, certain medications, diseases, and genetics.
 If you’re obese, regardless of the reason, we can consult you about how to relieve your body of the extra weight to alleviate the extra strain it causes.